-regulatory approval, the project would have taken will take the time needed for regulatory approval plus approximately six years.
-In order to develop this project as quickly as possible, SoCalGas and SDG&E initiated plan on initiating planning, engineering, design, and permitting work in advance of Commission authorization, so these estimates reflect an in-service date in Q4 2019 rather than Q4 2021.
+If SoCalGas and SDG&E had waited to commence work on the project until after regulatory approval, the project would have taken the time needed for regulatory approval plus approximately six years.
+In order to develop this project as quickly as possible, SoCalGas and SDG&E initiated planning, engineering design, and permitting work in advance of Commission authorization, so these estimates reflect an in-service date in Q4 2019 rather than Q4 2021.